NineWorlds/xstreamer/README.md

 The program is written in java, and does require Java 8.
 It should work across multiple platforms.
 Currently the best way to run this is via the -Prun profile, see below for how to execute.

-### HTML Squad List Generation

-The HTML files are generated using Freemarker templates.
-This allows for the ability to configure the output for your specific usage.
-TODO: Add more information around this.

 ## Installation

 To build the application: